Annelys08/post-install-config/README.md

 - Windows 10</b> (21H2)

-<h2>Post-Install Configuration Objectives</h2>
+<h2>Post-Install Configuration Objectives</>

-- Item 1
-- Item 2
-- Item 3
+- Make sure you log in to the URL link
+- Understand the difference between the Admin and Agent Panel
 - Item 4
 - Item 5